 Our version of these spicy burgers includes a tangy chile sauce that Mauricio Barboza, a chef from Santa Fe, gave us.
+This recipe first appeared in SAVEUR Issue #140, along with Jane and Michael Stern's story Hot Stuff.

 - 2 lb. ground chuck